 Random facts about me which you may or may not want to know!

-- I hosted a TV show for four years.
+- I co-hosted a local TV show for four years.
 The coolest thing I did?
 Interviewing artists at a major nationally ranked fine art show.
 The most embarrassing moment?
 Reporting on a rabid raccoon that was seen in my city.
 That little report required about 15 retakes because yours truly couldn’t get through it without laughing.
 (And rabid raccoons are nothing to laugh about!).

 - For my 40th birthday, clad in pearls and my Eddie Bauer blazer, I went to a tattoo joint and got inked.
 I usually forget I have that tiny rosebud on my right shoulder.

 - My older son is an Army officer with a beautiful wife and three beautiful daughters… objective, aren’t I?